-This pious festival is celebrated on the very last day of the Hindu calendar somewhere in the month of Shravana.
-This date generally falls in the month of August as per the Gregorian calendar.
+This pious festival is celebrated on the very last day of the Hindu calendar, sometime in the month of Shravana, which is the month of August as per the Gregorian calendar.

 As it suggests, the meaning of Raksha Bandhan lies in its name itself, according to which this festival is to celebrate the bond of protection and care.

-The cultural significance of this festival is such that it gets various names such as Saluno, Rakri and many others in different places.
-In every place, some minor thing or the other changes according to the cultural significance of that place.
+The cultural significance of this festival is such that it gets various names like - Saluno, Rakri and many others in different parts of India where there are minute changes in the way people celebrate this day.
 For example, an interesting ritual associated with Saluno includes the sisters placing a few shoots of barley behind the ears of their brothers.
-The main purpose of such rituals is to ensure the over-well being of their brothers.
-However, the main crux of this incredible festival is to create a bond of love and harmony among the brother and sister.
+The main purpose of such rituals is to ensure the well being of their brothers.
+However, the main crux of this incredible festival is to celebrate the bond of love and harmony among the siblings.

-The mythological history of Raksha Bandhan traces its roots back to the story of Krishna and Draupadi is perhaps one of the most popular folklores in our Hindu culture known for Raksha Bandhan.
-Once, while handling a sugarcane Krishna cut out his finger and started bleeding.
+The mythological history of Raksha Bandhan traces its roots back to the time of Mahabharata.
+Legend has it that once, while handling sugarcane, Krishna cut his finger and it started bleeding.
 Witnessing this scene, his queen Rukmani immediately sent someone for getting the bandages.
-Meanwhile, it was Draupadi who was also watching all this unfold before her eyes came to help him.
-She cut a short cloth and wrapped Krishna’s bleeding finger with it.
-It was then, in return, Krishna promised to protect her whenever required.
+Meanwhile, Draupadi, who was watching all this, came to his rescue.
+She tore a section of her saree and wrapped Krishna’s bleeding finger with it.
+It was then in return that Lord Krishna promised to protect her whenever required.
 And when the unceremonious disrobing event with Draupadi was happening it was Krishna who helped her save her respect.